The Globe's Top Places to Work survey honors employers who care for their most valuable resource: The people who work for them.

 Direction: Do employees have confidence in the leader of the organization?
 Do they believe it operates ethically, and is moving in the right direction?

 Execution: Do employees believe senior managershave a good understanding of what the company needs to do to succeed, and are they sharing information well?

 Managers: Do managers listen to employees and help employees to do their job, to learn and to grow?

 Career: Does the company offer formal training and other opportunities to learn and grow, and does it reward good performance?

 Conditions: Is the work environment free from hostility, and does the company help workers to balance career and family life?
 Does the company show its appreciation for employees?

 Pay and benefits: Are workers fairly compensated?

-Small workplaces were defined as those with 100 to 249 employees, midsize as those with 250 to 999 employees, and large as those with 1,000 or more workers.
+Small workplaces were defined as those with 100 to 249 employees; midsize workplaces were defined as those with 250 to 999 employees; and large workplaces were those with 1,000 or more employees.

 All companies were then ranked within their size band.

-To determine how many organizations were eligible for each size band — small, midsize, and large — WorkplaceDynamics determined where there was a statistical drop in scores for large companies (the knee in the curve), and placed the cutoff point at the nearest multiple of five.
+In order to determine how many organizations were eligible for each size band -- small, medium, and large -- WorkplaceDynamics determined where there was a statistical drop in scores for large companies (the knee in the curve), and placed the cutoff point at the nearest multiple of five.